-Coast. - From Rivière Pentecôte to Pointe 364 des Monts, the shoreline is generally low and wooded close to the high water line.
+362 Coast. - From Rivière Pentecôte to Pointe des Monts, the shoreline is generally low and wooded close to the high water line.
 The shoreline is backed by hills that rise from 274 to 378 m.
 With the exception of Île aux Œufs and the rocks and reefs around it, the shoreline is clear of dangers from Rivière Pentecôte to Îlets Caribou, 17 miles south.
 For the remaining 12 miles to Pointe des Monts, the shoreline is more rugged and vessels should remain outside the 30-m contour line, about 1.3 miles offshore.

-Pointe aux Anglais, 6.5 miles south of Rivière Pentecôte, is low, wooded and sandy.
+363 Pointe aux Anglais, 6.5 miles south of Rivière Pentecôte, is low, wooded and sandy.
 A sandy beach extends from the river mouth to this point.
 A breakwater near the point is in ruins.
 A rocky shoal extends 0.3 mile off the point; it is steep-to and depths change rapidly in the approach.
 A mountain range composed of rocky cliffs is located about 4 miles west of the point.

-Conspicuous object. - • A telecommunication tower with red lights, 197 m in elevation, is situated 5.5 miles SW of Pointe aux Anglais.
+364 Conspicuous object. - • A telecommunication tower with red lights, 197 m in elevation, is situated 5.5 miles SW of Pointe aux Anglais.

-Île aux Œufs, situated 2.5 miles south of Pointe aux Anglais, is narrow, low and of granitic rock; it is wooded on the east side.
+365 Île aux Œufs, situated 2.5 miles south of Pointe aux Anglais, is narrow, low and of granitic rock; it is wooded on the east side.
 The south and west coasts are bold.
-Récifs aux Cormorans, the south end of which is 0.3 mile north of Île aux Œufs, are 0.4 mile long north and south, and 4 m in elevation.
+Récifs aux Cormorans, the south end of which is 0.3 mile north of Île aux Œufs, are 0.4 mile long north and south, and 3 m in elevation.
 There is a narrow passage between Récifs aux Cormorans and Île aux Œufs.
-Caye à Gagné (Récif Northeast), with some rocks drying 2.2 m, extends 0.5 mile NE from the north point of Île aux Œufs.
+Caye à Gagné (Récif Northeast), with some rocks drying 1.8 m, extends 0.5 mile NE from the north point of Île aux Œufs.

-368 An abandoned lighthouse, a white tower with a red upper part, is situated near the south end of Île aux Œufs (49°37'N, 67°11'W).
+366 An abandoned lighthouse, a white tower with a red upper part, is situated near the south end of \hat{I} le aux Œufs (49°37'N, 67°11'W).

-There is a small craft anchorage situated NNW of Île aux Œufs in the basin formed between the island and the reefs.
-Local knowledge is required to pass safely through the channel, 0.3 mile wide, leading to this protected anchorage; the maximum depth is 5.4 m.
+367 There is a small craft anchorage situated NNW of Île aux Œufs in the basin formed between the island and the reefs.
+Local knowledge is required to pass safely through the channel, 0.3 mile wide, leading to this protected anchorage.
+Refer to current chart for depth.
 There is anchorage for vessels in 15 m of water, with the south point of Île aux Œufs bearing 120°, 0.5 mile distant.

-370 A submarine cable crosses from the north end of Île aux Œufs to the mainland.
+368 A submarine cable crosses from the north end of Île aux Œufs to the mainland.
 Mariners should not anchor in the vicinity of this cable.

-371 Îlets Caribou, with reefs and rocks in the vicinity, are two small rocky islets situated close to the coast and 1.5 miles north of Pointe aux Morts (49°28'N, 67°14'W); the largest of the islets is covered with trees.
+1 i i lets Caribou, with reefs and rocks in the vicinity, are two small rocky islets situated close to the coast and 1.5 miles north of Pointe aux Morts ($49^{\circ}28'N$, $67^{\circ}14'W$); the largest of the islets is covered with trees.

-Conspicuous object. - • A telecommunication tower, 100 m in elevation, marked by red lights, is situated 4 miles NNW of Pointe aux Morts.
+370 Conspicuous object. - • A telecommunication tower, 100 m in elevation, marked by red lights, is situated 4 miles NNW of Pointe aux Morts.

-Cayes Joncas is composed of a drying rock and a rock 4 m high 4.5 miles SSW of Îlets Caribou.
+371 Cayes Joncas is composed of a drying rock and a rock 4 m high 4.5 miles SSW of Îlets Caribou.